 The SCITT provider-led route is a fee-paying route but can be funded by tuition fees which may be obtained from the Student Loans Company (SLC) or directly from the Trainee or sponsor.
 This programme will lead to the award of QTS (PGCE option available) and runs as a full time 1-year course.
 There is no commitment to employment on this route although many trainees on this route have been snapped up by schools in our association.

 Award for QTS in the age range 11-19 (secondary)

 This is not a training programme but a route to assessment for applicants currently working as teachers in schools but who do not have QTS.
 Candidates must be currently working in a school, and have a minimum of two years’ full time teaching experience across at least two schools.
 Applicants must have the support of the headteacher to evidence their suitability to teach as well as their ability to evidence all the standards for QTS without the need for any further training.
-All other national teaching criteria (GCSEs, degree, skills tests etc) must be fulfilled.
+All other national teaching criteria (GCSEs, degree, ability to prove fundamental English and Maths proficiency etc) must be fulfilled.

-FUNDINGOther than for AOR, (as it is not a training programme) there is lots of financial support available to help fund school-led training.
+Other than for AOR, (as it is not a training programme) there is lots of financial support available to help fund school-led training.
 Depending on your degree class and the subject you want to teach, you could be eligible for a generous tax-fee bursary or scholarship.
 If not, you’ll still have access to standard loans and grants to cover your training.
-See the information below but please go online to ensure you are accessing the most up to date data.
+Click on the link below to ensure you are accessing the most up to date data.

 For more information on the training route/requirements / funding, please see the A Guide to School Direct and its associated documents available on the Teaching Agency website https://getintoteaching.education.gov.uk/bursaries-and-funding

 Park Road, Deeping St James,